-When you have six kids and they participate in so many different after school activities, you spend a good deal of your time just playing “Mom–Chauffeur”.
-Now when the kids are younger- there's really no dilemma at all.
-No matter which kid has soccer practice, swimming lessons. speech therapy, or a dentist appointment- all of the kids hop into the car too- holding clipboards that contain homework assignments, a book to read, or maybe even a Nintendo DS- and everyone's going along for the ride.
+When you have six kids and they participate in so many different after school activities, you spend a good deal of your time just playing “chauffeur”.
+When the kids are younger- there's really no dilemma at all.
+No matter which kid has soccer practice, swimming lessons. speech therapy, or a dentist appointment- all of the kids hop into the car too- and everyone's going along.

-But once your older kids hit middle-school-age, is it okay to leave them home alone and even put them in charge of “babysitting” the younger ones while you shuttle kids back and forth to activities?
+Once your older kids hit middle-school-age, is it okay to leave them home alone and even put them in charge of “babysitting” the younger ones while you shuttle other kids back and forth to activities?

-I know way back in the “olden days”, I was already babysitting my neighbors 4 kids when I was just 12 years old!
-There were even twin babies involved so I think perhaps I was even called upon to change diapers.
+Way “back in the day”, I was already babysitting my neighbor's four kids when I was just 12 years old!
+There were even twin babies involved so I was even called upon to change diapers!
 However, my mom was always home, just a mere three doors down from the house where I was babysitting, so if I were to run into any sort of problem- I had “backup” just moments away.

-My dilemma is that there are really two schools of thought going on here.
+My dilemma is that there are really two schools of thought about this:

 On the other hand…